 In 1970, Gaynor made history by becoming the first woman to receive the Las Vegas governor’s trophy for “Star Entertainer of the Year.”

 Gaynor’s personal life was marked by a long and committed marriage to Jack Bean, a talent agent and public relations executive.
-They got married in 1954 and were together until Bean’s death in 2006.
+They were married in 1954 and were together until Bean’s death in 2006.
 They lived in a large Beverly Hills house and did not have any children.

-Even in her later years, Gaynor continued to enthral audiences.
+Even in her later years, Gaynor continued to enthrall audiences.
 From 2008 to 2011, she toured with her show “Mitzi … Razzle Dazzle!
 My Life Behind the Sequins,” a retrospective of her glamorous life and career.

 Over her career, Gaynor was honored with numerous awards.
 In 2017, she was inducted into the Great American Songbook Hall of Fame, affirming her legendary status in the entertainment industry.